expressots/expresso-site-doc/docs/core/application.md

 ---
-sidebar_position: 2
+sidebar_position: 1
+title: App provider
+description: The App class is the core of an ExpressoTS application.
 ---

-# Application
+# Architecture

-At the heart of an ExpressoTS application lies the `App` class.
-It serves as the foundation for creating and configuring the server.
-Additionally, the App class allows middleware and providers to be configured in the server bootstrapping process.
-The App class also provides lifecycle hooks that allow developers to execute code before, after, and on server shutdown.
-This section provides an overview of the ExpressoTS application architecture, its components, and the workflow of an ExpressoTS application.
+The App class is the core of an ExpressoTS application, handling server creation and configuration.
+It allows you to set up middleware and providers during the bootstrapping process and offers lifecycle hooks to run code before, after, and during server shutdown.
+This section outlines the ExpressoTS architecture, its components, and the application workflow.

 ![Application Overview](./img/app-overview.png)